Native Ball: Legacy of a Trailblazer Trailer

 Each year in the U.S., nearly 5,000 high-school girls’ basketball players earn a full-ride Division I scholarship.
 In 1992, only one was Native American: Blackfeet Nation’s Malia Kipp.
 Living in two worlds presented challenges, but Kipp carried the burden with grace and grit.
 Described by her chief as “a warrior,” she blazed a heroic and inspiring trail for other Native girls to follow.

-Problems with Closed Captions?
-Closed Captioning Feedback
+Problems playing video? | Closed Captioning Feedback

-How to Watch Native Ball: Legacy of a Trailblazer
+Where to Watch Native Ball: Legacy of a Trailblazer

 Providing Support for PBS.org